 7. Draw the 3D structure of 4.

+4

-4 Consider below the structure of 1-bromo-1,3-cyclohexadiene, which is a portion of 4 Br 9.
-Draw the 3D structure of the major diastereomer 5 .
-5 10.
-Give the total number of stereoisomers of 5 possibly obtained by this synfrom enantiopure compound 1 . thesis, starting For the step 5 → 6, another product with the same molecular formula, den produced.
-Draw the 3D structures of 6 and 6'. oted 6' , can be 6 9.
-5 10.
-The reaction leading to 5 occurs on the double bond with the highest electronsider below the structure of 1-bromo-1,3-cyclohexadiene, which is a Circle the double bond with the highest electron density.
-Draw separat represent all of the electronic effects due to the bromine.
-Br Draw the 3D structure of the major diastereomer 5.
-Give the total number of stereoisomers of 5 possibly obtained by this synfrom enantiopure compound 1.
-For the step 5 → 6, another product with the same molecular formula, den produced.
-Draw the 3D structures of 6 and 6°.
+8. The reaction leading to 5 occurs on the double bond with the highest electron density Consider below the structure of 1-bromo-1,3-cyclohexadiene, which is a portion of 4 Circle the double bond with the highest electron density.
+Draw separate structures to represent all of the electronic effects due to the bromine.

+Br

+9. Draw the 3D structure of the major diastereomer 5.

+5

+10. Give the total number of stereoisomers of 5 possibly obtained by this synthesis, starting from enantiopure compound 1.

+11. For the step $5 \rightarrow 6$ , another product with the same molecular formula, denoted $6$ ', can be produced.
+Draw the 3D structures of $6$ and $6$ '.

+6 6'

 12. Draw the 3D structures of major diastereom ners 8 and 9.

 8 9

 Select the right set(s) of conditions labeled A A to convert 9 to 2.

 H 2 , Pd/C K 2 CO 3 , HF

 HCOOH, H 2 O BF 3 ·OEt 2

-14. 4.
-If the bromine is not present in compound 1, in addition to 2, another stereoisomer would be obtained.
-If the stereoselectivity of the reactions in the synthesis remains unchanged and the steps involved use the same number of equivalents as for the preparation of 2, draw the
+14. be obtained.
+If the stereoselectivity of the reather steps involved use the same number of economic of the steps involved use the same number of economic of the stereoselectivity of the readulation. , in addition to 2, another stereoisomer would actions in the synthesis remains unchanged and quivalents as for the preparation of 2, draw the

 Ctm 3D structure of this stereoisomer and select ucture: its relationship with 2.

 Sur ucture:

 enantiomers epimers

 diastereoisomers

 atropoisomers

 15. step(s) that remove the protecting or directing

 П groups. $1 \rightarrow 4$

 $4 \rightarrow 5$

 $5 \rightarrow 6$

 $6 \rightarrow 7$ $7 \rightarrow 8$

 $ 8 \rightarrow 9 \\ 9 \rightarrow 2 $

 j ¬ L